okke/elmo/doc/strings.md

 ### string.trim

 Remove characters from the beginning and ending of a trim.
-This function operates in different modes.
-By default it trims from both the beginning and the ending of a string.
-And by default it trims spaces and tabs

 ```elmo
 string: (load string)